-The Potential Gas Committee is pleased to announce the release of its 50th anniversary report, “Potential Supply of Natural Gas in the United States (December 31, 2014).”
+The Potential Gas Committee is pleased to announce the release of its new report, “Potential Supply of Natural Gas in the United States (December 31, 2016).”

 The first chapter of the Committee’s new report includes:

 - * A complete overview of its national aggregated mean-value assessment results for year-end 2016, including tables and charts;

 - * An historical track of all the PGC’s mean-value assessments since 1988;

 - * A side-by-side comparison of assessment results for 2014 and 2016 for each of the PGC’s seven assessment areas (Atlantic, North Central, Gulf Coast, Mid-Continent, Rocky Mountain, Pacific and Alaska) and for coalbed gas;

 - * Derivation of Future Gas Supply and Ultimately Recoverable Resources using PGC’s current resource assessments and EIA’s proved reserves and production data; and

 - * Decennial changes in area-level assessments from 2006-16.